Helios: Heterogeneity-Aware Federated Learning with Dynamically Balanced Collaboration: Soft-training on Straggling Edge Devices

+Fig.~\ref{soft_training} shows the entire ``soft-training'' flow and we take neurons as our minimum model parameter structure.
+The entire ``soft-training'' can be divided into three steps:

+\textit{\textbf{Step 1.
+Straggler Model Shrinking:}} In order to meet the optimization targets (the expected model volume), we only select a set of neurons from stragglers' models to join the training cycle.
+As aforementioned, methods in Section IV only approximately identify stragglers and their expected mode volume.
+Therefore, \textit{Helios} needs first few training cycles to finalize the stragglers and model volumes by dynamically adjusting the model volumes to accommodate normal devices \textit{w.r.t.} training time cost.

-\textbf{\textit{Specific Neuron Selection w/ Convergence Contribution:}} After identifying the kept neuron number in each layer, we can select the neurons with the highest contribution to the global convergence and mask other neurons.
-In the aggregation cycle $S_k$, each edge device will merge its updated weight parameters to the global model.
-The neurons with higher weight parameter updates will provide larger impacts on the global model.
-Therefore, we define the weight parameters of the $j^{th}$ neuron in the $i^{th}$ layer at the end of $S_k$ as $W_{s,r,n}^{ij}(S_k)$, and the neuron's convergence contribution $U_k^{ij}$ will be calculated by the summation of useful updates in each cycle as:
+During the partial training, two types of neurons are selected to achieve an optimized convergence performance: the neurons with the higher contributions to the collaboration convergence (primary converge guarantee) and some other random neurons (further converge optimization).
+Then we define the contribution metric by leverage the assumption in~\cite{alistarh2018convergence} that the neurons with larger weight parameter changing values will provide larger impacts to the global model.
+We assume the weight parameters of the $j^{\textit{th}}$ neuron in the $i^{\textit{th}}$ layer after training epoch $S_k$ as $\theta_{s,r,n}^{ij}(S_k)$, and the neuron's collaboration contribution $U^{ij}(S_k)$ will be calculated by the summation of useful changes in the current training cycle as: